smooth-loader/smooth-loader.github.io/docs/documentation.md

 ```

 ::: warning Important
 It's important to add `width` and `height` attributes or have width and hight setup correctly with CSS.
 Because small image has to be filling all the space that large image is taking.
+Additionally, adding `width`, `height`, and `alt` attributes to the image is a good practice for SEO.
 :::

 ::: tip Note
-This feature works only for image elements, background images do not support it yet!
+This feature works only for image elements, background images are not supported yet.
 :::

-Instead of the small version of your image you can use just a small placeholder image, and it will work fine.
+Instead of the small version of your image you can use any other small image, like a placeholder or a blurred image.
+It's up to you.

 ## ⚙️ Configurations